ctkelley/MultiPrecisionArrays.jl/docs/src/Half_1.md

 compiler directives.
 Even so, it's 2.5 -- 5 x __slower__ than a
 double precision LU.
 Half precision support for both Float16 and BFloat16 is coming
-(Julia and Apple support it in hardware!) but for now, at least for desktop computing, half precision is for research in iterative refinement, not applications.
+(Julia and Apple support Float16 in hardware!
+Apple hardware supports BFloat16).
+However, for now, at least for desktop computing, half precision is for research in iterative refinement, not applications.